fish-404/fullstack/README.md

 CodeSandbox Features:
 - 😀 Provide React tool to see components status
 - 😀 Provide detail error messages
+- 😀 Successed in testing using Postman
 - 🙁 Terminal font space is large, hard to use

 StackBiltz Features:
 - 😀 Provide multiple terminals in node.js blank project
+- 🙁 Failed in testing using Postman
 - 🙁 Not support Vim mode

 Relpit Features: